mubarak-mustopha/django_celery/README.md

 # django_celery
-Use celery as a task queue in a django project with redis as both message broker and result backend
+Run background processes using celery as a task queue with redis as both a message broker and a result backend